Mechanisms of cardiac arrhythmias: from automaticity to re-entry

 This classification is not flawless but it facilitates differential diagnostics and management of arrhythmias.
 Because management of arrhythmias, particularly tachyarrhythmias, is often considered difficult, a special section is devoted to diagnosis and management of arrhythmias.
 The recommendations presented throughout this section is in line with guidelines and recommendations issued by the European Society for Cardiology (ESC), the American Heart Association (AHA) and the American College of Cardiology (ACC).

-Definition of cardiac rhythm
+Definition of heart rhythm

 A rhythm is defined as three consecutive heart beats displaying identical waveforms on the ECG.
 The similarity of the waveforms indicates that the origin of the impulse is the same.
 The sinoatrial (SA) node is the heart’s pacemaker under normal circumstances and the rhythm is referred to as sinus rhythm.